-- Always know your customer and the ultimate destination and end use of your goods, services, technical information, or software - 2.
+- 1. Always know your customer and the ultimate destination and end use of your goods, services, technical information, or software. - 2.
 Trade controls involve more than trading with risky countries.
 They cover any import or export of parts, equipment, services, data, and knowledge worldwide. - No business transactions is so important or urgent that it justifies breaking the law.

-For trade control, anti-boycott, and sanctions questions, contact the General Counsel.
+For trade control and sanctions questions, contact the Global Trade Control & Compliance Manager or Compliance Counsel.